tatsuya/tiny-http-server/README.md

 ## Installation

-This is a command line too so it is recommended to install grobally, via NPM:
+This is a command line tool so it is recommended to install grobally, via NPM:

 ```
 $ npm install -g tiny-http-server